 Staff & Board of Directors

-Gail Gallegos has fifteen years of experience in the native ecosystem oversight and management.
+Gail Gallegos has fifteen years of experience in native ecosystem oversight and management.
 She has a long history with the Edwards Aquifer Protection Program, land conservation and restoration, and volunteer management experience.
 She received the Texas Society for Ecological Restoration’s 2015 “Excellence in Ecological Restoration Award” for exemplary dedication to the conservation, management and restoration of the Texas natural resource base.
 She has worked extensively with the Alamo Area Master Naturalists, SAWS, SARA, Land Heritage Institute, Bexar and San Antonio Audubon Societies, and many others to preserve and manage San Antonio’s green spaces and connect people with nature.
 She holds a B.S. in Ecology and a M.S. in Environmental Science, emphasis in Ecology, both from the University of Texas at San Antonio.
 She would love to spend every moment hiking, biking, planting, stargazing or somehow out in nature.

 Land Conservation & Stewardship Manager